hashicorp/terraform-provider-azurerm/website/docs/r/virtual_network_gateway.html.markdown

 * `name` - (Required) A user-defined name of the root certificate.

 * `public_cert_data` - (Required) The public certificate of the root certificate authority.
 The certificate must be provided in Base-64 encoded X.509 format (PEM).
-In particular, this argument *must not* include the `-----BEGIN CERTIFICATE-----` or `-----END CERTIFICATE-----` markers.
+In particular, this argument *must not* include the `-----BEGIN CERTIFICATE-----` or `-----END CERTIFICATE-----` markers, nor any newlines.

 ---